 Moving on, the next best aspect of wooden toys is its educational qualities.
 Usually designed as instructive toys, some of the classic staple wooden toys include puzzles, building blocks, and miniature construction sets, which are made to help children with numeracy, literacy, motor skills and problem-solving.
 In its simple design, wooden toys offer children a blank slate where they can project all of their budding imaginations.

 Yes it is true in today’s world there is a wide range of dazzling computer games that can enhance memory or concentration, but what about social interaction?
 While computer games are limited to a solitary activity, wooden toys encourage interaction with other children and promote sharing and teamwork.
 Despite the absence of any sound or interactions in themselves, wooden toys allow children to come up with their sound effects in collaboration with one another.
 Modern toys may be capable of doing everything for the child, but wooden ones put forward things such as role-play or world-building which aids social awareness.

 Along with fun and learning, toys made of wood are also durable.
 It can’t be denied that toys are prone to get thrown around and left out in the weather by the naughty ones.
 When this happens, plastic toys become brittle and digital ones malfunctioned, whereas, wooden ones remain strong and resistant to such abuse!
-Therefore this proven longevity and strength make wooden toys a good choice to be passed on from generations and generations which ultimately avoids disposing and building up the landfills.
+Therefore this proven longevity and strength make wooden toys a good choice to be passed on from generations and generations which ultimately avoids disposing resulting to landfill.

 Together with durability is the safety that wooden toys possess.
 Plastic toys especially the cheaply made can break easily, as a result leaving sharp edges and small parts that can harm the child.
 Wood, strong and sturdy by comparison, offers less risk in this way.